simeonmiteff/NFShunt/README.md

 # NFShunt
 NFShunt is an OpenFlow controller integrated with Linux’s Netfilter connection tracking.
-It allows L2 bridged TCP connections to be accellerated (bypass switched) mid-connection via a hardware data-plane, based on policy expressed as part of a stateful iptables firewall rule-set.
+It allows L2 bridged TCP connections to be accelerated (bypass switched) mid-connection via a hardware data-plane, based on policy expressed as part of a stateful iptables firewall rule-set.

-This code is a proof-of-concept for a project I worked for [SANReN](http://www.sanren.ac.za) and was the research topic for my MSc studies at [WITS University](http://www.wits.ac.za).
+This code is the proof-of-concept for a project I worked on at [SANReN](http://www.sanren.ac.za) and was the research topic for my MSc dissertation at [WITS University](http://www.wits.ac.za).
 The idea is to enhance the [Science DMZ](https://fasterdata.es.net/science-dmz/) design without abandoning stateful filtering entirely.
 In some ways it is similar to [SciPass](http://globalnoc.iu.edu/sdn/scipass.html) (with a focus on tight integration with a firewall, instead of an intrusion detection system).

 Note: this code is distributed without warranties of any kind.
 It has been tested in our lab with a Pica8 P-3290 switch, and on Mininet with OVS, but [YMMV](http://en.wiktionary.org/wiki/your_mileage_may_vary).

 For questions or comments, please drop me an email at <simeon.miteff@gmail.com>

 # NFShunt paper
-I published a paper on NFShunt at the [IEEE NFV-SDN 2015 conference](http://ieeexplore.ieee.org/xpl/mostRecentIssue.jsp?punumber=7377719).
+I presented a paper on NFShunt at the [IEEE NFV-SDN 2015 conference](http://ieeexplore.ieee.org/xpl/mostRecentIssue.jsp?punumber=7377719).
 You can download the IEEE _published_ version [here](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=7387413&tag=1) or get the _accepted_ version from included in the repository [here](nfshunt_paper.pdf).

 ## Citation
 Please use the following BibTeX entry to cite NFShunt: